zoltanseer/jetpack/readme.txt

 * Hovercard popups for your commenters via [Gravatar](http://gravatar.com/).
 * Easily embedded media from popular sites like YouTube, Digg, and Vimeo.
 * For the Math geeks, a simple way to include beautiful mathematical expressions on your site.
 * A widget for displaying recent tweets.
+Previously provided by [Wickett Twitter Widget](http://wordpress.org/extend/plugins/wickett-twitter-widget/)
+* Your readers can easily share your posts via email or their favorite social networks.
+Previously provided by the [Sharedaddy](http://wordpress.org/extend/plugins/sharedaddy/) WordPress plugin.
+* Your writing will improve thanks to After the Deadline, an artificial intelligence based spell, style, and grammar checker.
+Previously provided by the [After the Deadline](http://wordpress.org/extend/plugins/after-the-deadline/) WordPress plugin.
 * and *many* more to come!

 == Installation ==